DataDink/MappedBinarySerializer/README.md

 # MappedBinarySerializer
- A thought on flexible, mapped binary serialization, customizable, balanced to performance
+ A thought on tollerant, mapped binary serialization, customizable, balanced to performance

  # How To